 Stranded Knitting in the Round with Steeks Tutorial

-These stranded technique videos give a step-by-step tutorial of the all processes involved in knitting and finishing a stranded garment made in the round with steeks at all openings.
-I have used the Damselfly Cardigan as a demonstration piece because it is one of our more technically involved designs, and allows the opportunity to show extra elements such as how to knit two different pieces together, and how to pick up stitches over two pieces worked with different tension.
-You will find overviews of the construction of this particular garment, but these tutorials also cover all the techniques involved in making any stranded design in the round with steeks.
+These stranded-colour technique videos give a step-by-step tutorial of the all processes involved in knitting and finishing a stranded garment made in the round with steeks at all openings.
+I have used the Oregon Autumn waistcoat as a demonstration piece.
+You will find overviews of the construction of this particular garment, but these tutorials also cover all the techniques involved in making any of our stranded-colour designs in the round with steeks.
 The techniques covered are:

 - Knitting in the round and changing colours at the centre front steek.

 - Casting on armhole steeks and shaping with ssk and k2tog decreases.